rsdoiel/antenna/archives/2025/planet_2025.24.md

 ---

-## Iran warns US attack will have 'everlasting consequences'
+## Iran threatens US bases over nuclear facility attacks

 date: 2025-06-22, from: RTÉ News

-US President Donald Trump said the US has "obliterated" Iran's main nuclear sites in strikes overnight with massive bunker busting bombs, joining an Israeli assault in a significant new escalation of conflict in the Middle East.
+Iran said its knowledge in the nuclear field "cannot be destroyed" after the United States carried out a series of attacks on three of its main nuclear facilities in Iran.

 <br>